oumayma-yakoubi/LangChainDefinitionsGenerator/README.md

 - **Chains that are built with LCEL.** In this case, LangChain offers a higher-level constructor method.
 However, all that is being done under the hood is constructing a chain with LCEL.
 - **[Legacy] Chains** constructed by subclassing from a legacy Chain class.
 These chains do not use LCEL under the hood but are rather standalone classes.

+## Interface
+To make it as easy as possible to create custom chains, we’ve implemented a “Runnable” protocol.
+The Runnable protocol is implemented for most components.
+This is a standard interface, which makes it easy to define custom chains as well as invoke them in a standard way.
+The standard interface includes:

+* stream: stream back chunks of the response
+* invoke: call the chain on an input
+*batch: call the chain on a list of inputs

+These also have corresponding async methods:

+* astream: stream back chunks of the response async
+* ainvoke: call the chain on an input async
+* abatch: call the chain on a list of inputs async
+* astream_log: stream back intermediate steps as they happen, in addition to the final response
+* astream_events: beta stream events as they happen in the chain (introduced in langchain-core 0.1.14)